What’s there to do in Lecompton?

 Ice Age Remnants

 We’ve got big rocks!
-This boulder was carried to what is now Lecompton by glacier during the ice age.
+This boulder was carried to what is now Lecompton by a glacier during the ice age.
 It is sioux quartzite brought down from what is now South Dakota area.
 Find this boulder just North of the corner of Halderman and Woodson in Lecompton, KS.
 (See the Territorial Capital Museum in the background?)
 Also, come inside the Territorial Capital Museum to see a big piece of petrified wood brought to this area in a glacier.

 Kansas River Water Trail